resin-studio/ballistic/README.md

 # ballistic

 ## TODO
-- define structural constraint/predicate interface
+- define structural predicate (constraint) interface
     - the concrete automaton represents the criterion that an expression evaluates to some value
         - i.e. a verifier partially evaluated on the expected value
     - the abstract automaton represents the criterion that an expression evaluates to some type